Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/09-rxjs/03-multiple-streams/03-fork-join.md

   }
 }

-What happens here

-All three APIs run at the same time, but forkJoin emits only after all are completed.

 ```

+What happens here:

+- All three APIs run at the same time, but forkJoin emits only after all are completed.

 ## 2️⃣ Component — Consume the Service (app.component.ts)